Discover Your Strengths, Find Your Passion

 Which of these do you have?

 Finding your strengths need not be a deep soul searching experience.
 Most of the time, it’s as easy as being aware of the things you love doing.
-Here’s a few tips on how you can discover that potential in you:
+Here are a few tips on how you can discover that potential in you:

 • Write down the things that seem easy for you to do – tasks that are almost effortless for you to complete.
 These are your natural skills and talents.